ickc/pantable/README.rst

    non-empty, override the CSV in the CodeBlock. default: None

 When the metadata keys is invalid, the default will be used instead.
+Note that width and table-width accept fractions as well.

 ``pantable2csv``
 ================